i-am-fyre/MaNGOS-Discord-Register-Bot/README.md

 Within your Discord server, users can also type: /register This will also open up the registration modal.

-# Pre-alpha version :abc:

-MaNGOS-Discord-Register-Bot is currently in an untested pre-alpha state.
-That means that there may be a lot of bugs, issues, and security holes.

-Please feel free to contribute to the project, and report any issues you may encounter.

 # Support :computer: